Makr91/zoneweaver/CONTRIBUTING.md

-# Contributing to ZoneWeaver
+# Contributing to Zoneweaver

-Thank you for your interest in contributing to ZoneWeaver!
+Thank you for your interest in contributing to Zoneweaver!
 We welcome contributions from the community as they are essential for the project's continued growth and development.

 ## Important Note on Resources

-ZoneWeaver is maintained with limited development resources. **Community contributions directly impact the pace of feature development and bug fixes.** The more the community contributes, the faster the project can grow and improve.
+Zoneweaver is maintained with limited development resources. **Community contributions directly impact the pace of feature development and bug fixes.** The more the community contributes, the faster the project can grow and improve.

 ## How to Contribute